 Washington Oil Marketers Association (WOMA) provided this

-year’s first (and only) PAC Silent Auction items.
-In addition to the lovely Navy Blue Paolo Masi Italian leather handbag from
+year’s first PAC Silent Auction items.
+In addition to a

+lovely Navy Blue Paolo Masi Italian leather handbag from

 Vera, WOMA contributed a stunning Fred Meyer Jewelers

 fashion necklace that features a heart and key that is set

 with diamond accents.
-The necklace offers a romantic
+The necklace offers a romantic and

 In order to contribute your items for the Silent Auction,